Twigest

 Who should switch from Google Alerts to Twigest?+

 If your audience or competitors are active on X/Twitter and you currently rely only on Google Alerts, you have a large blind spot.
-Twigest fills that gap with real-time X monitoring, AI digest summaries, sentiment analysis, and spike alerts -- features Google Alerts cannot provide.
+Twigest fills that gap with continuous X monitoring, AI digest summaries, sentiment analysis, and volume trend detection -- features Google Alerts cannot provide.

 Start Monitoring X for Free

-Track up to 3 accounts and 3 keywords with weekly AI digests.
+Track up to 3 accounts and 1 keyword with weekly AI digests.
 No credit card, no setup hassle.

 Not ready to sign up?
 Try the free Twitter Account Analyzer - no account needed.